muralisaravanan/class_decoupling/README.md

-CLASS: Cosmic Linear Anisotropy Solving System  {#mainpage}
+CLASS: Cosmic Linear Anisotropy Solving System
 ==============================================

 Authors: Julien Lesgourgues and Thomas Tram

+This edited version of CLASS code that contains a decoupling light species (written by Brinckmann et al for 2012.11830)

 with several major inputs from other people, especially Benjamin Audren, Simon Prunet, Jesus Torrado, Miguel Zumalacarregui, Francesco